 Show your gratitude with a barbecue and potluck at a local park.
 Invite all your employees, and ask attendees to bring their favorite side dish to complement the meat or vegetarian choices on the grill.
 Organize some fun outdoor games, like Frisbee® and Croquet.
 During lunch, say a few words of thanks and pass out apron and BBQ sets.

 Organize a luncheon with heart-healthy foods such as salads, available buffet style.
 Make sure all salad ingredients are low in saturated fat, trans fat, and cholesterol.
 Have a nutritionist come in to speak about eating heart-healthy foods.
-Pass out salad containers at the end of the luncheon.
+Pass out salad or food containers at the end of the luncheon.